 For a long moment Eun was silent.
 Vivid light reflected off her pupils.

-She gazed at the holographic square of light that served as their video-link, locking eyes with his image.
+She gazed at the holographic square of light that served as their video-link.

-“Remember in Star Wars, when Luke’s about to fire on the Death Star?
+He met her eyes and took a breath.
+“Remember in Star Wars, when Luke’s making his Death Star run?
 Ben Kenobi tells him to—”

 “Use the Force.
 To let go.”
 Eun rolled her eyes.
 “Yeah, Peter—everyone’s seen it.
 ‘Trust your feelings.’ ”